- What are the general requirements?

 Can IAS help me with my Long Stay (Join Family) Visa application?

-Yes, an IAS immigration lawyer can assist individuals from non-EEA visa required countries who must apply for a long stay (join family) visa prior to travelling to Ireland.
+Yes, an IAS immigration expert can assist individuals from non-EEA visa required countries who must apply for a long stay (join family) visa prior to travelling to Ireland.

 We can provide expert practical assistance with all aspects of the visa application process.
 Some key documents which must be provided with your long stay (join family) visa application include: